OpenPEPPOL/documentation/README.md

 # OpenPEPPOL Documentation

+# THIS REPOSITORY IS OUTDATED - DON'T USE IT
+# IT IS HERE FOR HISTORICAL REASONS ONLY

 This is the repository for PEPPOL documentation.

 This is based on Revision 6153 of the previous Joinup SVN - no history!